 8 – Exploring Argyll – Crinan & Loch Melfort

 The tiny village of Crinan and its canal was probably my favourite discovery of 2017.
 Hidden deep in Argyll, Crinan is way off the beaten tourist path – and all the better for it.
-In fact, from Arduaine Gardens to Kilmartin Glen, with views across to the Inner Hebrides, the whole coast south of Oban is a hidden gem.
+In fact, from Arduaine Gardens to Kilmartin Glen, with views across to the

 7 – Getting active in Highland Perthshire